Beetrack/fish_transactions/README.md

       after_commit do

-        # things to do after transaction
+        # things to do after commit
-        puts "runs after transaction"
+        puts "runs after commit"

       end